PeterGSWhite/reggitvue/README.md

 The backend is a Rest API built with Django Rest Framework.<br><br>

 # Live demo
+# Note: if you don't see anything, try refreshing.
+The Django API is on a free heroku tier where it sleeps when not in use.
 https://reggit.netlify.app/

 # Live demo of back-end